NormLorenz/solidjs-playground/READMETOO.md

 - understand functions with props
 - how to pass props from the router
 - new pages
-  - shopping cart
+  - build a shopping cart
-  - google chart
+  - build a google chart
-  - movies
+  - build a movies page
-  - build a contact form with email
+  - build a registration form with email
-  - firebase/firestore real time update
+  - build a firebase/firestore real time update page
-  - git hub
+  - build a github page
+  - build a markdown page
 - css
   - dark/light themes
   - bootstrap offcanvas
-  - compare bootstrap, picocss, w3css and simplecss
-- footer needs work
+- footer fragment needs work
+- user's page needs work

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.